Skip to content

 git checkout feature-branch

-roborev compact --wait # Consolidate findings across commits
+roborev compact # Consolidate findings across commits

 roborev fix # Address consolidated findings